 All of the paintings in this show emerge from that original inspiration.
 I’m not trying to capture a realistic scene.
 Instead, as with my other scrolls, they are about the feelings of an idea or location.
 Maine: rocks, waves and clouds.

 My scroll painting started back in childhood when my parents took me to japan for 2 years.
 Later I’d copy the scrolls they brought home onto rolls of paper.

 While I attended RISD (Rhode Island School of Design), my formal education was in industrial design, and I never touched a paint brush, nor took a painting course while there.
-So I consider myself a self-taught painter, although the RISD approach to all aspects of “the arts” is a major influence.
+So I consider myself a self-taught painter, although the RISD approach to all aspects of “the arts” is a major influence and that’s why I have my studio designed to be realistic and stylish with luminescent décor and other decoration.
 The other major influence was growing up with a mother who teaches painting.